ferrous-systems/rust-exercises/exercise-book/src/nrf52-troubleshooting.md

 # Troubleshooting

-If you have issues with any of the tools used in this workshop check out the sections in this chapter.
+If you have issues with any of the tools used in this training check out the sections in this chapter.